Fairifai-Y/sdeal.com/CLOUDFLARE_BLOCK_SOLUTION.md

 De error response bevat een Cloudflare HTML pagina met de boodschap:
 - "Sorry, you have been blocked"
-- "You are unable to access sportdeal.nl"
+- "You are unable to access sdeal.nl"
 - Cloudflare Ray ID wordt getoond

 ## Oplossingen